jverzani/JGUI.jl/README.md

 l[:value] = value)`.

 As an aside, this can also be done just by sharing the underlying model, as with:

 ```
 w = window(title="label and slider")
 f = hbox(w); push!(f)
 sl = slider(f, 1:20)
+sl[:size] = [100, 20]
 l = label(f, sl.model)
 append!(f, [sl, l])
 ```